umich-its-networking/git-training/ex-protected-branch.md

 ## REVIEWER: Review the Merge Request

 Go to the "Changes" section.
 You will see a diff of the contributor's changes.
 Make a comment in this diff by hovering over the last line in the diff, and clicking the little speech bubble that appears.
-Add the comment, "This looks good, but I prefer the greeting 'aloha'."
+Add the comment, "This looks good, but I prefer the greeting 'howdy'."

 ## SUBMITTER: Respond to the review and make the requested change